DaveTrussel/robo/README.md

 [![Build Status](https://travis-ci.org/DaveTrussel/robo.svg?branch=master)](https://travis-ci.org/DaveTrussel/robo)

+This C++ project is intended to provide a simple way of modelling robotic chain manipulators and be used for their control.
+It lets you calculte the forward and inverse kinematics and dynamics of the robot.
 Built with the following compilers: g++5, g++6, clang++3.6, clang++3.9

-This project is intended to provide a simple interface to model robotic manipulators.
+GPLv3.

 ## Getting Started